swolekat/vnyan-sammi-extension/README.md

 Inside of Sammi, on the left select bridge.
 Select install new extension.
 Install vnyan-sammi-extension.sef.

 There will be a new deck with a big red button.
-Run this button once.
+Run this button twice.

 Then restart sammi.